 What is the recovery period like?

 After ear plastic surgery, you may be instructed to wear gauze dressing for a few days to ensure that your ears heal in their new, corrected position.
-After that a headband is worn at night for two weeks while sleeping.
 You can resume most non-strenuous activity within a week.